 Do not eat any fungi that has not been properly identified by a qualified professional, some are DEADLY when ingested.
 All edible wild fungi MUST be cooked.

-Distinguishing Features: Caps are initially convex, becoming flattened.
+Caps are initially convex, becoming flattened.
 The surface of the cap is white and finely flaky or scaly; the thick cap flesh is white, turning slightly pink on exposure to air.
 More often than not the cap surface is discoloured by earth, cracked, and in some instances these mushroom actually mature underground or with only a small part of the cap rim visible from above ground.
 At maturity, the cap diametre is between 5 and 10cm.
+What distinctly tells the Agaricus bitorquis from the Agaricus campestris is that the A. bitorquis has a distinctive double ring; A. campestris has a single ring.

 EdibleWildFood.com is informational in nature.
 While we strive to be 100% accurate, it is solely up to the reader to ensure proper plant identification.
 Some wild plants are poisonous or can have serious adverse health effects.